REF: OE-TECH-09 LIFECYCLE ENGINEERING

 • [HIGH] High-gloss or mirror-finish surfaces

-• [MED] Relocation or environmental change
+• [MED] Relocation or drastic environmental change

 LIFECYCLE ENGINEERING CONTEXT